ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 Encryption plays a crucial role in providing privacy as defined by [RFC6973], especially when metadata sniffing is a concern.
 [RFC6973], titled "Privacy Considerations for Internet Protocols," outlines the importance of protecting users' privacy in the context of various Internet protocols, including IPv6.
 When metadata like network and end-to-end response time is at risk of being observed by attackers, eavesdroppers, or observers, encryption can help mitigate the privacy risks.
 Here's how encryption achieves this:

 {:req15: style="format %c)"}

-{: req15}

 - Confidentiality: Encryption ensures that the actual content of the communication remains confidential.
 Even if attackers or observers intercept the data packets, they won't be able to decipher the information without the encryption key.
-In the case of IPv6 Performance and Destination Option (PDM), the still-visible, non-encrypted metadata is still visiblenegligible, and does not poses confidentiality
+In the case of IPv6 Performance and Destination Option (PDM), the still-visible, non-encrypted metadata is still negligible, and does not pose a confidentiality risk.

 - Content Protection: Metadata, such as network and end-to-end response time, may reveal sensitive information about the